paregupt/gaudimon/README.md

 for i in {11..42}; do (ssh gaudi-2-$i 'scp -r 172.22.36.80:~/gaudimon ~/ ; cp ~/gaudimon/gaudi_mon.py /usr/local/telegraf/gaudi_mon.py;sudo cp ~/gaudimon/telegraf.conf /etc/telegraf/telegraf.conf;sudo systemctl restart telegraf'); done
 ```

+### InfluxDB
+Gaudimon doesn't require running InfluxDB on the HLS-Gaudi2 servers.
+Install InfluxDB only on the management server.
+The IP of this management server must be used by the outputs.influxdb plugin of telegraf running on the HLS-Gaudi2 servers.
+Used version: 1.8.10

+### Grafana
+Like InfluxDB, install Grafana only on the management server and then import the json dashbord file available in the grafana/dashboard directory.
+Used version: 10.4.5

+## Dependencies
+In addition to telegraf, influxdb, and grafana, the gaudi_mon.py collector relies on usual Linux commands (like cat, nproc, etc.) and , of course, hl-smi, which is the base of collecting metrics.
+One typical dependency is on the lldptool.

 ## Notes
 1. This project uses InfluxDB 1.x.
 No Influx 2.0.
 No Influx 3.0.
 2. I have run this code for a few months monitoring 32 HLS-Gaudi2 servers in Cisco labs.
 Without this monitoring, completing the qualification wasn't possible in the given time frame.
 I built these use cases out of necessity and all of them have real stories behind them.
+3. This project is not supported by Cisco or Intel.
+4. Gaudimon dashboard cross references Nexus Traffic Monitor (NTM), which is another project I developed for monitoring Cisco Nexus Switches.
+These two projects can be used together when the inter-Gaudi2 network uses Cisco Nexus switches.